Is this what the "real world" is like??

-To answer your question more directly, yes, it is not uncommon for recent graduates to experience a variety of feelings such as boredom, confusion, disappointment, and even depression among other things.
-The exact numbers, however, haven’t been well-documented.
-Just know that you and your friends are in good company.
-The most important thing to remember is that this is a period of major life transition, and it is completely normal to feel some emotional distress.
+While studying at a university or college, many students are participating in various clubs, engaging in class lectures, and attending exciting events.
+They become accustomed to the constant intellectual stimulation both in and outside the classroom, and this can then shift when graduating.
+To answer your question more directly: it’s not uncommon for recent graduates to experience a variety of feelings such as boredom, confusion, disappointment, and even depression among other emotions.
+While the exact numbers haven’t been well-documented, it may help to know that you and your friends are in good company.
+This is a period of major life transition, and it’s not unusual to feel emotional distress.

-Identifying why you’re bored may help you discover the best solution and reinvigorate your daily life.
-A lack of social life after college is one common concern for recent grads.
-Although you will probably be in touch with your close friends from college, it can be challenging (at least at first) to stay in touch, especially when everyone is busy doing their own respective things in different places.
-In this new environment where you are no longer surrounded by classmates and your peers, it's likely that a great deal of your social contact will be at work.
-During this new life period, it is important to build and maintain a new social network.
-Fortunately, there are a myriad of ways you can spice up your social life.
-You might consider the following ideas:
+Identifying why you’re bored may help you discover a solution and reinvigorate your daily life.
+A lack of social life after college is one common grievances for recent grads.
+Although you will probably be in touch with your close friends from college, it can be challenging (at least at first) to stay in touch as everyone starts to get busy adjusting to post-grad lives in different places.
+For many, graduation comes with a number of life adjustments, and adapting to all of those changes may take some time.

 Sometimes, boredom after college can come if your professional goals and responsibilities aren’t progressing as you would like or if you don't feel intellectually stimulated.
 Not being challenged enough may cause you to feel underworked and detached.
-If this is the case, it may be helpful to ask your boss if you can be included on a new initiative, or take charge of an independent assignment.
-Sometimes, coming from college where you're encouraged to try different things and be creative, a 9 to 5 job can feel stifling.
-On the job creativity can be as simple as suggesting an office picnic and taking the lead to organize it!
+If this is the case, it may be helpful to ask your boss if you can be included on a new initiative or take charge of an independent assignment.
+Sometimes, coming from college where you're encouraged to try different activities and be creative, a 9 to 5 job can feel stifling.
+On the job, creativity can be as simple as suggesting an office picnic and taking the lead to organize it!

 Overall, building a strong social network and pursuing your interests may help you create a more exciting and fulfilling life.
-Not only will this be a worthwhile investment, it can set you on a happy and healthy path in the real world!Alice!
+Not only will this be a worthwhile investment, but it can also set you on a happy and healthy path in the real world!